Prometheus1400/OGB-LSC-dataset3D/index.md

 energies = data.moenergies[0]
 homolumogap = energies[homo+1] - energies[homo]
 ```
-The log files are quite large, and parsing them with ccread is fairly slow.
+The log files are quite large, and parsing them with ccread is extremely slow.

 ## OGB-LSC 3D  <a id="2"></a>
 So far, I have managed to make a dataset about 80% the size of OGB-LSC.
 I am not sure the coordinates are accurate because I mapped these manually, which is error prone as stated before.